The FDA is sounding the alarm about contaminated eye drops. Here's what consumers should know.

 The problems may also relate to the FDA's efforts to scrutinize the products, according to Chan.
 The FDA began tightening its oversight of eye drops after an outbreak of a drug-resistant bacteria known as Pseudomonas aeruginosa was linked to the products earlier this, an FDA representative told CBS MoneyWatch.

-Chan thinks the FDA is likely to find more issues with eye drops that could raise the risk of bacterial contamination, "from the packaging to the actual drops that are going into the bottles," she said.
+Chan thinks the FDA could find more issues with eye drops that could raise the risk of bacterial contamination, "from the packaging to the actual drops that are going into the bottles," she said.

 Eye drop products, which must be sterile in order to be safe to use, are generally more likely to be recalled because they require a "much finer oversight on the manufacturing side in order to ensure that there's no contamination whatsoever," compared to other pharmaceutical products, Chan said.